 Accidents involving slip and falls, broken stairways, uneven pavement, and other dangers could lead to surprisingly serious injuries.
 From a twisted ankle or broken arm all the way up to back and brain injuries, many injuries you could suffer at a friend’s house could lead to expensive medical bills, lost wages, and pain and suffering.
-In many cases, you might have to make a claim against the friend’s homeowners insurance or file a lawsuit against them to recover compensation.
-The Baltimore premises liability injury lawyers at the Law Offices of Randolph Rice explain how these claims work and how to resolve the case, hopefully without hurting any friendships.
+In many cases, you might have to make a claim against the friend’s homeowners insurance or file a lawsuit against them to recover compensation. the Baltimore premises liability injury lawyers at Rice, Murtha & Psoras explain how these claims work and how to resolve the case, hopefully without hurting any friendships.

 Common Types of Injuries at a Friend’s House in Maryland

 When visiting a friend’s house, there are many potential injury risks you could face.
 People are often hurt in slip and fall accidents when sidewalks are not properly cleared of ice and snow in the winter.
 In some cases, electrocution injuries from exposed wires, drowning and pool injuries from unsupervised swimming pools, and dog bite injuries from dangerous dogs are also common.
 If the injuries were at a friend’s beach house, then the house might have been in disrepair from the off-season, and the potential dangers could have been high.